 Assistant Professor of Medicine

-Dr. Kristin Bigos is an Assistant Professor of Medicine and of Psychiatry at the Johns Hopkins University School of Medicine.
+Dr. Kristin Bigos is an Assistant Professor of Medicine, Psychiatry, and Pharmacology at the Johns Hopkins University School of Medicine.
 Her research focuses on neuropsychiatric drug development and a precision medicine approach to the treatment of mental illness.

 - Assistant Professor of Medicine